yosmelchiang/wdt_demo/Web Application/readme.md

      - Tables for staff and delivery management.
      - Notification UI using Bootstrap toasts.

-2. **Backend Logic**

-   - **Components:**
+### **Backend**

   - **Class Modules**: Encapsulate core logic for staff, delivery, and time operations.
     - `Factory`: Design Pattern used to simplify the creation of class instances.
     - `Employee`: Base class for staff and delivery.
     - `Staff` & `Delivery`: Subclasses extending `Employee`.
     - `Time`: Handles all time-based calculations.
     - `Notification`: Single class with methods for different notification types.
   - **Notification System**: Manages real-time alerts for late staff and deliveries.
   - **Factory Design Pattern**: Facilitates object creation for staff, delivery, time, and notifications.

-   - **Features:**
+- **Core Features:**
   - Clock-in/clock-out for staff.
   - Delivery scheduling and tracking.
   - Notification creation using polymorphic classes.

-3. **Data Access:**
+3. **Data Handling:**
    - **API's and Libraries:**
      - Uses the [Random User API](https://randomuser.me/) to fetch demo staff data.
      - [Leaflet](https://leafletjs.com/) for address mapping and geolocation.